+PLANS FOR 2023-24

-PLANS F9R 2023-24 Discussions with various stake holders held in 2022-23 (Post COVID), needs to be consolidated into clear action.
-Planning to take support from an external agency to help us drive this process.
+Discussions with various stake holders held in 2022-23 (Post COVID), need to be consolidated into clear action.
+We are planning to take support from an external agency to help us drive this process.
 This we hope will not only give us insights about priorities for the organisation but will also influence the kind of initiatives and processes we might follow.
 We also foresee that we might pause or phase out some of the work that we have been doing in the last decade.

-Laws related to grant making are becoming tougher and tougher, compliance adherence expectations from NGOs are being tightened.
-Substantial part of our work has been fundraising for and capacity building of NGOs working on various causes.
-With restrictions around sub-granting, we will have to find ways in which we continue to do this work.
-Though a little apprehensive about the changes that Plan to have stronger enforcement of capacity building mandates for the team.
+We plan to have stronger enforcement of capacity building mandates for the team.
 As we redefine our approach to work and focus on certain causes like Environmental Sustainability and promoting equity & inclusion, we all need to explain our knowledge base and learn new skills.